mdafer/rpi-full-fat-noobs/README.md

 # rpi-full-fat-noobs
-Add any Raspberry Pi Noobs OS to the offline installer
+With RPi Full Fat Noobs you can add any Raspberry Pi Noobs OS to the offline installer

 This is a simple python 2.7 script that downloads all necessary files of selected additional OS to Noobs for offline installation.